Saving Lady Margaret.

 “And when will we engage?”

-“Probably a couple of days.
+“Probably in a day or two.
 We went over the border nearly as soon as we left camp, so we are in their territory now.”

 They marched until near dusk with a few little breaks and then set up the camp in a clearing in the woods.